Pedro Cabrita Reis: Career

 Cabrita Reis studied at the Faculty of Fine Arts at the University of Lisbon.
-His first solo exhibition, “25 Desenhos” [25 Drawings], was held at the Sociedade Nacional de Belas Artes in 1981.
+His first solo exhibition, “25 Desenhos” [25 Drawings], was held at the National Society of Fine Arts in Lisbon in 1981.
 While at university, he founded and directed the magazine Arte Opinião [Art Opinion] (1978-1982).

 In 1987, he held his first international solo exhibition, “Anima et Macula”, at Cintrik Gallery in Antwerp.
 Since then, he has taken part in important international exhibitions including documenta IX and XIV in Kassel (1992 and 2017) and the 21st and 24th São Paulo Biennials (1994 and 1998).

 Cabrita Reis has also participated in various iterations of the Venice Biennale.
 He represented Portugal with Rui Chafes and José Pedro Croft in 1995, took part in Aperto at the 1997 Venice Biennale at Germano Celant’s invitation, represented Portugal at the 2003 Venice Biennale and also showed another work on the same occasion at the Giardini at the invitation of Francesco Bonami.

 In 2009, he participated in the 10th Lyon Biennial, “Le Spectacle du Quotidien”, with the work Les Dormeurs.
 Returning to Venice in 2013, he presented A Remote Whisper in a solo show at the Palazzo Falier.